-GRÉGORY BEHAR Age 52
+GRÉGORY BEHAR Age 53

 Grégory Behar has served as a member of our Board of Directors since December 2014.
 Mr. Behar has served as Chief Executive Officer of Nestlé Health Science, a business unit of Société des Produits Nestlé S.A., a health sciences company, since July 2014.
-From August 2011 to May 2014, Mr. Behar was President and Chief Executive Officer of Boehringer Ingelheim Pharmaceuticals Inc. (USA), a pharmaceutical company.
+From August 2011 to May 2014, Mr. Behar was President and Chief Executive Officer of

+Boehringer Ingelheim Pharmaceuticals Inc. (USA), a pharmaceutical company.
 From 2010 to July 2011, Mr. Behar was Corporate Vice President Region NECAR (North European Union, Canada and Australasia) for Boehringer-Ingelheim GmbH, a pharmaceutical company.
-Mr. Behar has served on the boards of directors of Nestlé Health Science since July 2014 and Sonova AG since April 2021 and previously served on the boards of directors of Axcella Health, Inc. from February 2016 to April 2022 and Aimmune Therapeutics, Inc. from November 2016 until its acquisition in October 2020.
+Mr. Behar has served on the boards of directors of Nestlé Health Science since July 2014, Axcella Health, Inc. since February 2016 and Sonova AG since April 2021 and previously served on the board of directors of Aimmune Therapeutics, Inc. from November 2016 until its acquisition in October 2020.
 Mr. Behar received his B.S. in Mechanical Engineering from the University of California, Los Angeles, an M.S. in Mechanical Engineering and Manufacturing from EPFL in Switzerland and an M.B.A. from INSEAD in France.
 We believe that Mr. Behar is qualified to serve on our Board of Directors because of his extensive business experience in the health sciences and pharmaceutical industries.

-PAUL R. BIONDI Age 52
+PAUL R. BIONDI Age 53

 Paul R. Biondi has served as a member of our Board of Directors since March 2020.
-Mr. Biondi is an Executive Partner and President of Pioneering Medicines at Flagship Pioneering, roles he has held since November 2019.
-Mr. Biondi joined Flagship Pioneering following a seventeen-year tenure at Bristol-Myers Squibb, or BMS, a pharmaceutical company, where he was most recently the Senior

-Vice President of Strategy and Business Development from October 2015 to November 2019.
-Prior to serving in the role of Senior Vice President of Strategy, from 2002 to 2015, Mr. Biondi held a series of other leadership roles within BMS' Research and Development organization overseeing strategy, portfolio and project management, as well as clinical and business operations.
+Mr. Biondi is an Executive Partner and President of Pioneering Medicines at Flagship Pioneering, a life sciences innovation firm which conceives, creates, resources and develops first-in-category bioplatform companies, roles he has held since November 2019.
+Mr. Biondi joined Flagship Pioneering following a seventeen-year tenure at Bristol-Myers Squibb, or BMS, a pharmaceutical company, where he was most recently the Senior Vice President of Strategy and Business Development from October 2015 to November 2019.
+Prior to serving in the role of Senior Vice President of Strategy, from 2002 to 2015, Mr. Biondi held a series of other leadership roles within BMS' Research and Development organization overseeing strategy, portfolio, and project management, as well as clinical and business operations.
 Mr. Biondi holds a bachelor's degree from Dartmouth College and an M.B.A. from the J.L.
 Kellogg School of Management at Northwestern University.
 We believe that Mr. Biondi is qualified to serve on our Board of Directors because of his extensive experience in biopharmaceutical strategy and corporate development.

-KURT C. GRAVES Age 54
+KURT C. GRAVES Age 55